GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Introduction

 The problem of inverse design for functional responses aims to find a set of design solutions that achieves a target functional response, as depicted by Fig.~\ref{fig:1}a.
 It is a crucial topic across many engineering domains such as mechanics of materials\cite{ma2022deep, maurizi2025designing, zeng2023inverse, zhao2025extreme, wang2014design, filipov2015origami}, bioengineering\cite{ni2024forcegen, paige2011rna, huang2016design, wegst2015bioinspired, beedle2023role}, acoustics\cite{dong2024inverse, popa2014non, chen2024generative}, photonics\cite{molesky2018inverse, liu2021tackling, liu2018generative, hughes2018adjoint, raju2022maximized, tanriover2022deep}, electromagnetics\cite{karahan2024deep, sanjari2025reconfigurable, wang2021inverse}, and aerospace engineering\cite{sekar2019inverse, lei2021deep, yang2023inverse}.
 These applications often involve design for responses in various forms, such as nonlinear properties (e.g., material's stress--strain curve\cite{deng2022inverse} and gain--frequency relation of RF passives\cite{karahan2024deep}), response under varying operation conditions (e.g., airfoil’s lift coefficient under different angles of attack\cite{qu2015airfoil}), and controllable functional response (e.g., tunable Poisson’s ratio of active metamaterials under external stimuli\cite{ma2022deep}).
 While the advancing tools of optimization algorithms and scientific machine learning (SciML) techniques\cite{guo2021artificial, genty2021machine, so2020deep, lee2024data, brunton2021data} pushes the boundaries of broader applications, many fundamental challenges persist in inverse design, including the difficulty of learning an ill-conditioned inverse mapping, the non-existence or non-uniqueness of solutions, constrained data resources, uncertainty quantification, out-of-distribution (OOD) generalization, and modeling a highly non-convex and nonlinear design-response relationship.

 For instance, a common approach for inverse design is gradient-based optimization, such as topology optimization\cite{xia2017recent, sigmund2013topology,white2019multiscale}.
 However, under nonlinear targets, the objective function often exhibits multiple local optima separated by steep energy barriers, making the exploration of the design space highly challenging.
-To address this, metaheuristics, such as evolutionary strategies\cite{beyer2002evolution, wierstra2014natural, mirjalili2019genetic, lambora2019genetic} and swarm intelligence\cite{wang2018particle} have been implemented to facilitate design space exploration, usually boosted by surrogate modeling approaches to reduce computational cost\cite{deng2022inverse}.
-Although metaheuristics are known for global search capability, they can suffer from premature convergence without diversity-preserving mechanisms, leading populations to collapse into neighborhoods of local near-optima and thereby limiting the discovery of diverse design candidates.
-As a result, the quality of the outcomes is highly sensitive to the predictive accuracy of the surrogate model and often relies on expensive validation procedures in the absence of uncertainty estimation.
+To address this, metaheuristics, such as evolutionary strategies\cite{beyer2002evolution, wierstra2014natural, mirjalili2019genetic, lambora2019genetic} and swarm intelligence\cite{wang2018particle} have been implemented, usually boosted by surrogate modeling approaches to reduce computational cost\cite{deng2022inverse}.
+Although metaheuristics are strong at global search, they can suffer from premature convergence without diversity-preserving mechanisms, collapsing into neighborhoods of local near-optima and thereby limiting the discovery of diverse design candidates.
+As a result, the quality of the outcomes is sensitive to the predictive accuracy of the surrogate model and often relies on expensive validation procedures.